econia-labs/econia/src/move/econia/doc/incentives.md

 * Taker is willing to spend 105 quote coins.
 * Fee is 5% (divisor of 20).
 * Max match is thus 100 quote coins.
-* Matching engine returns after 100 quote coins filled.
+* Matching engine halts after 100 quote coins filled.
 * 5% fee then assessed, withdrawn from takers's quote coins.
 * Taker has spent 105 quote coins.